open511/Open511API/documentation/1.0/index.md

 **The open511 specification has reached version 1.0**.
 We believe the specification is ready to implement.

-Who will be the first implementers?
-[MTC](http://511.org/), the [Ministry of Transportation of British Columbia](http://www.gov.bc.ca/tran/) and [OpenNorth](https://github.com/open511/open511) will work in parallel to build the two first implementations.
-Any other organization can start implementing this specification but it should be done in collaboration with MTC and OpenNorth since some minor changes could still occur.
-If your organization wants to build software based on open511, please join the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511).
+Several jurisdictions have either implemented or are in the process of implementing Open511 Events services.
+Two examples are [the province of British Columbia](http://api.open511.gov.bc.ca/help) and the city of <a href="https://info-travaux.ville.repentigny.qc.ca/api/">Repentigny, Québec</a>.
+Please <a href="mailto:open511@opennorth.ca">get in touch with us</a> if you're considering implementing, or would just like more information on other existing and in-progress implementations.
+We also recommend joining the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511).

 It may be helpful to [browse](http://demo.open511.org/) the output of Open North's in-progress implementation of this API.